A phosphate test is used to measure the level of phosphate in the blood.

 Phosphate tests can also be used to help diagnose digestive system conditions that interfere with the absorption of phosphate, calcium and magnesium.

-Phosphate levels need to be carefully monitored in people with kidney failure.
+Phosphate levels need to be carefully monitored in people with chronic kidney disease.

 Read more about the phosphate test at Lab Tests Online UK.